TheBoneJarmer/TiledCS/README.md

 # TiledCS
 TiledCS is a dotnet library for loading Tiled maps and tilesets.
 It supports both XML as JSON map formats.
-The library has no 3rd-party dependencies except for Newtonsoft.Json.
+The library requires no 3rd-party dependencies except for Newtonsoft.Json or another JSON parsing library.
 This way the library can be used with popular game engines like Unity3D, MonoGame and Godot.

 ## Installation
 ```